naufalso/naufalso.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-A highly motivated individual in the fields of AI, Computer Vision, Deep Learning, IoT, Robotics, Cybersecurity, and Intelligent Systems.
+A highly motivated practitioner in the fields of AI, Computer Vision, Deep Learning, IoT, Robotics, Cybersecurity, and Intelligent Systems.
 Fast learner with excellent collaboration skills and a deep curiosity.
 Experienced as a first author and reviewer in CVPR & ICCV (as Outstanding Reviewer), and proficient in using Deep Learning Frameworks (i.e., TensorFlow and PyTorch).
 Recipient of numerous national and international awards, demonstrating excellence in related fields.
 Holds a track record of full-stack software and hardware development and providing technical solutions to complex problems.

-Currently, my primary research focus lies in Adversarial Machine Learning, where I propose the state-of-the-art framework for generating robust and universal Adversarial Camouflage capable of hiding vehicles from detectors in physical world.
+My current research focuses on Adversarial Machine Learning, where I propose a state-of-the-art framework for generating robust and universal Adversarial Camouflage capable of hiding vehicles from detectors in the physical world.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.